-Here are just a few of what many consider the most haunted hotels and inns Maryland has to offer.
+Here are the 9 most haunted hotels that Maryland has to offer!

-The Wayside Inn is located in Ellicott City, Maryland.
-It dates back to the late 1700s.
-The beauty and serenity of the Wayside Inn is one draw to the location.
-Other people venture to the inn due to reports of the paranormal.
+Located in Ellicott City, the Wayside Inn dates back to the late 1700s.
+The beauty and serenity of the Wayside Inn is one draw to the location for sure, but there’s of course, another.
+Guests from all over the country venture to the inn for its paranormal reputation.

-There are guests of the inn that claim it is haunted by the ghost of a woman that makes her presence known on occasion.
+There are guests of the inn that claim it’s haunted by the ghost of a woman that makes her presence known on occasion.
 There are other claims that they heard the sound of approaching footsteps after a door was opened.
-Despite both of these sounds nobody was there.
+Despite both of these sounds, nobody was there.

-In St. Michaels, Maryland sits Aida’s Victoriana Inn.
-Dating back to the 19th century people have enjoyed a quiet stay at the bed and breakfast for decades.
+In St. Michaels, sits Aida’s Victoriana Inn.
+Dating back to the 19th-century people have enjoyed a quiet stay at the bed and breakfast for decades.